-The Authority's capital assets, consisting of subscription assets, net of accumulated amortization, amounted to \$0.4 million as of December 31, 2022.
-The Authority adopted GASB 96, Subscription Based Information Technology Arrangements (SBITA) in 2021.
-For further information regarding GASB 96 implementation and capital assets, see notes 1 and 3 to the financial statements.
-Capital assets had a slight increase compared to the prior year due to the additional subscriptions purchased in 2022.
+The Authority's capital assets, consisting of lease right assets and subscription assets, net of accumulated depreciation and amortization, amounted to \$6 million as of December 31, 2023.
+For further information regarding GASB 87 and 96 implementation and capital assets, see notes 1, 3, 4 and 5 to the financial statements.
+Capital assets had a significant increase compared to the prior year due to the facility building leases entered in 2023.